008kevin/TelecomInfo/README.md

   - peers - A comma separated list of all peered carriers
 - location
   - bestBandTower - The type of tower that is providing the highest type signal
-  - bestBandTowerStrength - the strength of the tower that is providing the highest type of signal
+  - bestBandTowerStrength - The strength of the tower that is providing the highest type of signal
   - bestSignalTower - The type of tower providing the strongest signal
   - bestSignalTowerStrength - The signal strength of the tower providing the strongest signal
 - area | ***Warning, use not reccomended!*** Can be very resource intensive if frequently queried.